Vanheden/unshackle-gui/README.md

 # Unshackle GUI

 A graphical interface for [Unshackle](https://github.com/unshackle-dl/unshackle) — modular movie, TV, and music archival software.
+This program was purely done with AI just out of curiosity.

 ## Features